kavishdevar/aln/README.md

 > [!CAUTION]
 > **This workaround requires root access.** Try at your own risk.

-To install it, just download the `btl2capfix.zip` from [here](https://raw.githubusercontent.com/kavishdevar/aln/refs/heads/main/btl2capfix.zip) and install it from your root manager app.
+To install it, just download the `btl2capfix.zip` from [a release](https://github.com/kavishdevar/aln/releases) and install it from your root manager app.

 Tested with
 - KernelSU